 - An enhancement of the boundary estimator tool, which automatically shows you an estimate of the jurisdiction of a ward or branch when you click on it.
 It does fine for simple shapes, but complicated and incomplete boundary descriptions are harder to reason about.

 - A historic street basemap (of Utah at least), so you can see how the wards lined up with what the cities looked like in 1930.
 The data is almost complete for Utah, then I need to build and host the basemap service.
+Released January 26, 2019!

 - A commenting feature, so anyone can post comments or feedback on individual places.
+This should enable a kind of collaborative scholarship as researchers can discuss individual places.

 If you have any suggestions on these or other features I should add, feel free to contact me.